sateeshperi/training/hello-nextflow/hello-nf-test.md

 ## GATK_JOINTGENOTYPING Module Tests

-* We are going to use an example here of using local inputs for a module test
+* We are going to use an example here of using local inputs for a module test (NOTE: you will need the following files in the directory mentioned below)

 ```bash
 modules/local/gatk/jointgenotyping/tests/inputs/